alexrainman/CarouselView/README.md

 |Switch|31|27|40|
 |TimePicker|30|45.5|32|

-#### Take a look at these code snippets so you know what CV controls do:
+#### You can use CVLabel or your own custom label implementing the following code snippet:

 ```
-public class CVLabel : Label // REQUIRED
+public class CVLabel : Label
 {
 	public CVLabel()
 	{